TreezzZ/ITQ_PyTorch/README.md

-# A pytorch implementation for paper "terative Quantization: A Procrustean Approach to Learning Binary Codes for Large-scale Image Retrieval" TPAMI-2013
+# A pytorch implementation for paper "Iterative Quantization: A Procrustean Approach to Learning Binary Codes for Large-scale Image Retrieval" TPAMI-2013

 ## REQUIREMENTS
 1. pytorch 1.1